 Russia has officially informed Lithuania that starting July 1, EU citizens, including those of Lithuania, travelling to Kaliningrad will be able to obtain a free electronic visa.
 The aim of this decision is apparently to increase the number of tourists in Kaliningrad, improving the region’s economic metric, Laura Adomavičienė wrote in tv3.lt.

-Vilnius Institute of Policy Analysis chief analyst Marius Laurinavičius says that this move by Russia is a means to make EU member states respond in kind, easing access for Russian citizens into the Schengen Area.
+Vilnius Institute of Policy Analysis chief analyst Marius Laurinavičius says that this move by Russia as a means to make EU member states respond in kind, easing access for Russian citizens into the Schengen Area.

 “This is the same old Russian policy.
 The idea that there will be a common area from Lisbon to Vladivostok, where we will all cooperate.
 This is one of the tiny initiatives for the massive global idea.
 Of course, they hope that this way, they will force or encourage other states to open up visa-free or simplified regimes for themselves,” M. Laurinavičius said.

-Eastern Europe Studies Centre director Linas Kojala concurs on the qestion of the free Russian visa.
+Eastern Europe Studies Centre director Linas Kojala concurs on the question of the free Russian visa.
 In his opinion, one of the goals declared by Russia itself is to revive the economic movement in the region, which is below Russia’s average GDP level, truly does exist.
 However, at the same time, it is a type of pressure for other countries to take to the negotiation table and consider possibilities to improve Russian citizens’ movement within the EU.

 Russia is now waiting for the Brussels move